marcandrewessner/fullfocusphone/README.md

 - ❌ Takes time to get used to the keyboard, even then not as fast as iPhone
 - ❌ Apps like Slack or Outlook work but are very unhandy to write with
 - ❌ Phone is not CE/FCC certified, thus not elegible for the european / US market

-- Nice: distance to phone, phone becoming tool
-- Bad: Slow text editing, needs training
-- Bad: Apps like Slack & stuff works but is very unhandy

-- Phone is nice for getting off, notable nice for holidays for example